asclepius/fem1_assignment4/Khoma-Kulyk-FEM1-Assignment4.md

 This is very efficient algorithm to compute discrete Fourier transform.
 However, this type of Fourier transform of course produces further errors, which also influences results.
 Some other effects of discretization come in to play here, see discussion.
+The mesh quality also plays a significant role on this method as the fine mesh is the only one that appears to give an accurate result.

 # Discussion